Stars and Stripes, Sparklers and Firecrackers, Happy 4th of July

 The table is draped in fabric purchased from JoAnn’s craft store; we loved the simple white stripe and navy blue color which sets the stage for the rest of the table décor.
 This is a heavier, looser weave fabric that was found in the home décor section.
 What we love about this fabric is we could fray the ends eliminating the need to hem raw edges.
 Just throw and go!
 Also from JoAnn’s we purchased the American flags, large and small.
 We took the large flags off their stick, gave them a quick press with an iron and they were ready to accent our white placemats from Pier One.
 The napkins are red and blue bandanas.
 We tied these with ribbons from Hobby Lobby and for a little after dinner excitement we slipped in boxes of sparklers.

-The dinnerware is from Dinner4Two Collection by Royal Prestige, Spyro and the flatware is Illuminati.
+The dinnerware is from Dinner4Two Collection by Kitchen Charm, Spyro and the flatware is Illuminati.

 The very fun Paper fan decorations are from Party City.
 We achieved this fun look by hot gluing smaller fans to the larger, we used two packages of decorative fans.

 We made our adorable Ice bucket and you can too!!!
 The bucket was purchase from Loews hardware store.
 You will find these in the paint isle.
 We used white spray paint, Rust-oleum high performance enamel.
 Then we hot glued our striped ribbon on and added the stars.
 We cut these with our Cricket Circuit cutter (we used navy vinyl.)
 If you don’t have anything to cut the stars, just purchases star stickers.
 Then we accented with some ribbons tied on the handle for additional POP!!